Sex position: History

 Philaenis of Samos, possibly a hetaira (courtesan) of the Hellenistic period (3rd–1st century BC).
 The Kama Sutra of Vatsyayana, believed to have been written in the 1st to 6th centuries, has a notorious reputation as a sex manual.
 Different sex positions result in differences in the depth and angle of sexual penetration.
 Alfred Kinsey categorized six primary positions.
-The earliest known European medieval text dedicated to sexual positions is the Speculum al foderi, (The Mirror of Coitus) a 15th-century Catalan text discovered in the 1970s.
+The earliest known European medieval text dedicated to sexual positions is the Speculum al foder, (The Mirror of Coitus) a 15th-century Catalan text discovered in the 1970s.